-&lt;sup>5 ISA (Ireland) 200 (Updated 2018), paragraphs 15-16
+5 ISA (Ireland) 200 (Updated 2018), paragraphs 15-16

-&lt;sup>6 ISA (Ireland) 200 (Updated December 2018), paragraph A43a and ISA (Ireland) 330 (Revised August 2018), The Auditor's Responses to Assessed Risks, paragraph 6
+ISA (Ireland) 200 (Updated December 2018), paragraph A43a and ISA (Ireland) 330 (Revised August 2018), The Auditor's Responses to Assessed Risks, paragraph 6 of fraud is such that further requirements and guidance are included in ISA (Ireland) 240 (Updated December 2018)7 in relation to risk assessment procedures and related activities to obtain information that is used to identify, assess and respond to the risks of material misstatement due to fraud.

 - 7. The auditor's risk identification and assessment process is iterative and dynamic.
 The auditor's understanding of the entity and its environment, the applicable financial reporting framework, and the entity's system of internal control are interdependent with concepts within the requirements to identify and assess the risks of material misstatement.
 In obtaining the understanding required by this ISA (Ireland), initial expectations of risks may be developed, which may be further refined as the auditor progresses through the risk identification and assessment process.
 In addition, this ISA (Ireland) and ISA (Ireland) 330 (Revised August 2018) require the auditor to revise the risk assessments, and modify further overall responses and further audit procedures, based on audit evidence obtained from performing further audit procedures in accordance with ISA (Ireland) 330 (Revised August 2018), or if new information is obtained. - 8.
-ISA (Ireland) 330 (Revised August 2018) requires the auditor to design and implement overall responses to address the assessed risks of material misstatement at the financial statement level.
-ISA (Ireland) 330 (Revised August 2018) further explains that the auditor's assessment of the risks of material misstatement at the financial statement level, and the auditor's overall responses, is affected by the auditor's understanding of the control environment.
-ISA (Ireland) 330 (Revised August 2018) also requires the auditor to design and perform further audit procedures whose nature, timing and extent are based on and are responsive to the assessed risks of material misstatement at the assertion level.
+ISA (Ireland) 330 (Revised August 2018) requires the auditor to design and implement overall responses to address the assessed risks of material misstatement at the financial statement level.8 ISA (Ireland) 330 (Revised August 2018) further explains that the auditor's assessment of the risks of material misstatement at the financial statement level, and the auditor's overall responses, is affected by the auditor's understanding of the control environment.
+ISA (Ireland) 330 (Revised August 2018) also requires the auditor to design and perform further audit procedures whose nature, timing and extent are based on and are responsive to the assessed risks of material misstatement at the assertion level.9

-9. ISA (Ireland) 200 (Updated December 2018) states that some ISAs (Ireland) include scalability considerations which illustrate the application of the requirements to all entities regardless of whether their nature and circumstances are less complex or more complex.
-This ISA (Ireland) is intended for audits of all entities, regardless of size or complexity and the application material therefore incorporates specific considerations specific to both less and more complex entities, where appropriate.
+9. ISA (Ireland) 200 (Updated December 2018) states that some ISAs (Ireland) include scalability considerations which illustrate the application of the requirements to all entities regardless of whether their nature and circumstances are less complex or more complex.10 This ISA (Ireland) is intended for audits of all entities, regardless of size or complexity and the application material therefore incorporates specific considerations specific to both less and more complex entities, where appropriate.
 While the size of an entity may be an indicator of its complexity, some smaller entities may be complex and some larger entities may be less complex.